Robotic-Decision-Making-Lab/ardusub_driver/ardusub_manager/README.md

   * latitude: The latitude of the EKF origin. [double]
   * longitude: The longitude of the EKF origin. [double]
   * altitude: The altitude of the EKF origin. [double]
-* set_home_position: Whether or not to set the home position on startup. [boo]
+* set_home_position: Whether or not to set the home position on startup. [bool]
 * home_position (only required when `set_home_position = True`):
   * latitude: The latitude of the home position. [double]
   * longitude: The longitude of the home position. [double]
   * altitude: The altitude of the home position. [double]
   * yaw: The yaw of the home position. [double]
-* publish_tf: Whether or not to publish the TF frames for the vehicle.
+* publish_tf: Whether or not to publish the TF frames for the vehicle. [bool]